 With these posts, the Thrive Themes is ranking for almost all the product comparison posts in its niche.
 Whenever a person Googles to check whether to buy Thrive product or others, they are likely to land on the above pages by Thrive Themes themselves.

 Implementing the same strategy in case of affiliate products also works like a charm.
-If you are comparing two are more products, you’ll get paid even any one of the product is purchased through your link.
+If you are comparing two are more products, you’ll get paid even any one of the products is purchased through your link.

 In one of my previous blog posts, I explained how to write product reviews.
-In this post, I’ll explain you how to write winning product comparison posts.
+In this post, I’ll explain to you how to write winning product comparison posts.